matteopilz/OpenMS-website/content/en/report-handling-manual.md

 When a member of the Code of Conduct Committee becomes aware of a clear and severe breach, they will do the following:

-* Immediately disconnect the originator from all NumPy communication channels.
+* Immediately disconnect the originator from all openms communication channels.
 * Reply to the reporter that their report has been received and that the originator has been disconnected.
 * In every case, the moderator should make a reasonable effort to contact the originator, and tell them specifically how their language or actions qualify as a “clear and severe breach”.
-The moderator should also say that, if the originator believes this is unfair or they want to be reconnected to NumPy, they have the right to ask for a review, as below, by the Code of Conduct Committee.
+The moderator should also say that, if the originator believes this is unfair or they want to be reconnected to openms, they have the right to ask for a review, as below, by the Code of Conduct Committee.
 The moderator should copy this explanation to the Code of Conduct Committee.
 * The Code of Conduct Committee will formally review and sign off on all cases where this mechanism has been applied to make sure it is not being used to control ordinary heated disagreement.